 Ako has taught Japanese as a freelancer since 2002.
 She is well-known on social media for her informative and interesting Japanese tweets, and has experience working in games and IT sectors teaching Japanese.
-She has completed a course in Instructional Design for Japanese teachers.
 Her favorite VR games are Tetris Effect and Beat Saber!

 Japanese Teacher | Head Teacher

 Chiharu has been teaching Japanese for about 5 years.
 Before becoming a Japanese teacher, she used to work for a hospital as a nurse.
 For the past 5 years, she’s been teaching Japanese at a Japanese school, companies, online classes and more.
 At the Japanese school, she had some classes focused on kanji in addition to other classes.
-She has completed a course in Instructional Design for Japanese teachers.
 She’s very research-oriented and always actively improving her teaching skills.
 Chiharu loves football.

-This is Megumi’s fourth year as a certified Japanese language teacher.
+This is Megumi’s fourth year as a Japanese language teacher.
 She used to teach a grammar class and writing class in a Japanese language school.
 She has corrected more than 600 pieces of writing during her time there.
-She has completed a course in Instructional Design for Japanese teachers.
 She’s bright, cheerful and flexible.
 She enjoys making handmade things, playing Shamisen, dancing hula and reading books, especially novels about the Edo era.